department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/apply-for-certificate-of-eligibility.md

 concurrence:
 order: 3
 relatedlinks:
-  - heading: VA-Backed Loans
+  - heading: Loan Options
     links:
-    - url: /housing-assistance/home-loans/va-backed-loans/purchase-loan/
+    - url: /housing-assistance/home-loans/loan-options/purchase-loan/
       title: Purchase Loan
       description: Find out how to get a VA-backed purchase loan to buy a home.
-    - url: /housing-assistance/home-loans/va-backed-loans/nadl/
+    - url: /housing-assistance/home-loans/loan-options/nadl/
       title: Native American Direct Loan (NADL)
       description: Find out if you can get a NADL loan to buy, build, or improve a home on Federal Trust Land.
-    - url: /housing-assistance/home-loans/va-backed-loans/irrrl/
+    - url: /housing-assistance/home-loans/loan-options/irrrl/
       title: Interest Rate Reduction Refinance Loan (IRRRL)
       description: Find out how to get an IRRRL loan to refinance an existing loan.
-    - url: /housing-assistance/home-loans/va-backed-loans/cash-out-refinance/
+    - url: /housing-assistance/home-loans/loan-options/cash-out-refinance/
       title: Cash-Out Refinance Loan
       description: Learn how to get cash from your home equity to pay off debts, pay for school, or take care of other needs.
 ---

 <div class="va-introtext">

-The first step in getting a VA-backed home loan is to apply for a Certificate of Eligibility (COE).
+The first step in getting a VA direct or VA-backed home loan is to apply for a Certificate of Eligibility (COE).
 This confirms for your lender that you qualify for the VA home loan benefit.
 Find out how to apply for a COE.
 Then, choose your loan type and learn about the rest of the loan application process.

 </div>